Olympian High School: Founding and opening (2006)

-Growth and Campus Development (2010s)
+Growth and campus development (2010s)

 By 2010, Olympian High was a fully established 9–12 high school and was rapidly expanding.
 Elaine Elefante-Leano became principal in 2010, succeeding DeVore.
-At that time Olympian was “the newest school” in the district, and Elefante-Leano led efforts to develop a cohesive academic program and campus identity.
+At that time Olympian was “the newest school” in the district.
 During her four-year tenure, Olympian’s academic performance rose notably – the school was soon ranked among the top 500 high schools in the nation and top 100 in California, an achievement reflecting high test scores and college readiness indicators.
 The faculty and staff established an “uncompromising belief” in a rigorous, college- and career-focused curriculum during these years.
 In 2013, Olympian High earned full accreditation from WASC, validating the strength of its new programs.

 Throughout the 2010s, Olympian High had to contend with continual growth in eastern Chula Vista.
 Enrollment climbed steeply, reflecting new housing development.
 Between 2010 and 2017, the student population grew from about 1,732 to over 2,600.
 This surge led the district to install additional portable classroom buildings on campus to expand capacity.
-By 2017, Olympian High was operating above its original design capacity, and the district discussed plans for another new high school to relieve crowding (though as of the late 2010s, Olympian remained the newest high school in Sweetwater).
-Despite space challenges, the school maintained its academic performance and wide array of programs.
-In 2014, after Principal Elefante-Leano was promoted to a district office role, Dianne Huslin took over as principal.
-Under Huslin’s leadership (mid-2010s through early 2020s), the campus continued to mature – technology was upgraded, and new initiatives (such as a Career Technical Education pathways and an Air Force JROTC program) were introduced.
-The school community also navigated district-wide struggles during this period, including budget shortfalls in 2018 that affected resources and staffing across Sweetwater schools.
-Olympian High, however, sustained a positive reputation, noted for its safe campus and strong parent involvement despite the rapid growth.
+By 2017, Olympian High was operating above its original design capacity, and the district discussed plans for another new high school to relieve crowding.

+School structure

+Instruction is organized through traditional academic departments.
+The school offers special education, counseling services, and English learner support.

+Accreditation

+In 2022, the Western Association of Schools and Colleges granted Olympian High a six-year accreditation term.

+Demographics

+Data from the National Center for Education Statistics (2023–24).
+Olympian High School enrolled 2,324 students during the 2023–24 school year.